...

 Turkey Tail Immune System Benefits: Polysaccharides

 Turkey Tail is a powerful nutraceutical for your immune system and its benefits are associated with unique polysaccharides.
 Polysaccharides are long chains of carbohydrate molecules which can interact with the body in a number of different ways.
 Turkey Tail contains several protein-bound polysaccharides that work by balancing different immune cells and reducing general inflammation.
-The most commonly cited polysaccharides within Turkey Tail are polysaccharide krestin (PSK) and polysaccharide peptides (PSP)
+The most commonly cited polysaccharides within Turkey Tail are polysaccharide krestin (PSK) and polysaccharide peptides (PSP).

 PSP was found to fight infection by phagocytosis, the process of engulfing bacteria and harmful cells.
 PSP also helps to create Cytokines—small proteins that regulate the immune system.